1993 interruption of DuckTales in Hungary: Background

 In the early 1990s, MTV operated two broadcast channels, MTV1 and MTV2, which were then also the only television channels in Hungary.
-The broadcaster offered a Sunday afternoon programming block for children, titled Walt Disney bemutatja (Walt Disney presents).
+The broadcaster offered a Sunday afternoon programming block for children of programming from The Walt Disney Company dubbed into Hungarian, titled Walt Disney bemutatja (Walt Disney presents).
 The block, launched in 1991, garnered a domestic audience of two and a half million viewers.

 Antall, who became the first democratically elected Prime Minister of Hungary following the 1990 parliamentary election, suffered from non-Hodgkin lymphoma during his term in office, a condition which ultimately became terminal in late 1993.
 On 12 December, he died in office aged 61.

 Event

 After news of Antall's death reached MTV management at around 16:45 (CET), MTV1's coverage coordination fell to its deputy editor-in-chief, István Stefka, his boss being absent for a country trip, and interior minister Péter Boross arrived at the broadcaster's headquarters to make a statement which was to be televised.
 Stefka and other employees agreed to immediately break into programming due to the subject matter, in spite of the Walt Disney bemutatja block being scheduled to remain for twenty minutes on air.

-At 18:08, as MTV1 was screening the DuckTales episode "A Whale of a Bad Time", the interruption of programming occurred during a scene in which Uncle Scrooge throws a tantrum after learning that a sea monster had devoured his cash.
-The programme was then replaced with a slide of the MTV1 logo, set to Frédéric Chopin's Funeral March.
+The programming interruption occurred at 18:08 while airing the episode "A Whale of a Bad Time", during a scene in which Scrooge McDuck throws a tantrum and pulls away a tablecloth after learning that a sea monster had devoured his cash, shortly before being interrupted by Huey, Dewey and Louie; the programme abruptly cut to a slide of the MTV1 logo in black and white, set to Frédéric Chopin's Funeral March.
 A few minutes later, Boross appeared on-screen to make the public announcement of Antall's death, with news coverage continuing into the evening.
 The exact number of viewers at the time of the event is unknown, as television viewership figures in Hungary were not recorded until a year later.